Ellen Lloyd - AncientPages.com - Like many other characters encountered in Native American mythology, Heyoka teaches us valuable life lessons.

-Heyoka is a quite entertaining figure and everything this creature does is always the opposite to people around him.
+Heyoka is an entertaining figure, and everything this creature does is always the opposite to the people around him.

 Ledger artwork by Lakota artist Black Hawk representing a dream of a thunder being. c.1880.
 Credit: Public Domain

 We may laugh at him because it’s a funny creature, but don’t underestimate the sacred clown because he brings knowledge to you.
 Paradoxically his unusual and irresponsible behavior can actually help and guide us in daily life.

 Heyoka often gives us a better understanding of ourselves and the world we live in.